Projects Aquatone, Idealist and the Pilots Today

 Captain Albert G. Rogers

-The rosters below are the combined effort of Bob Ray; Buddy Brown; BG Pat Halloran; James S Long; TD Barnes, and unnamed at Beale AFB.
+The rosters below are the combined effort of Bob Ray; Buddy Brown; BG Pat Halloran; TD Barnes, Alan Johnson, Dave Allison, Joerg Arnu, and unnamed at Beale AFB.

 U-2 Pilot Roster